 Joanna’s advice to new students is to trust the process and relax since worry ruins welds.
 Once you graduate and enter the field, let things roll off your back and keep going.
 Also don’t be afraid to travel as there is much to see, do and learn.

 In addition to her GTS career, Joanna serves on the A.S.
 Mitchell Foundation Board in Mobile, Alabama which provides support to the Gulf Coast region.
-A resident of Atlanta, Joanna enjoys weightlifting, jogging, spending time with her daughter and hosting parties for friends and family.
-Her favorite city to visit is Blue Ridge and her favorite film is Casablanca.
-Ms. Vinson spends a beautiful day in Atlanta outside at an area pool, park or farm.
+A resident of Powder Springs, Joanna enjoys spending time with her family and their 6 pets at their 13 acre home, and visiting Georgia’s many state parks in her RV.
+Her favorite place to visit is Blue Ridge and her favorite film is Casablanca.
 If she could have dinner with three historical figures, Joanna would choose Winston Churchill, John the Disciple and Roy Disney.
 Joanna is a fan of music that lifts her spirit and believes the best advice she ever received- trust her instincts.
 Her instincts regarding launching Georgia Trade School certainly were right!

 What is your favorite place?
 Blue Ridge, GA